pgxman/pgxman/README.md

-# pgxm - PostgreSQL Extension Manager
+# PGXMan - PostgreSQL Extension Manager

-Welcome to `pgxm`!
+Welcome to PGXMan!
-This robust tool is designed to streamline your PostgreSQL extensions management, making the tasks of building, packaging, and installing them a breeze.
+This robust tool is designed to streamline your PostgreSQL Extensions management, making the tasks of building, packaging, and installing them a breeze.
-`pgxm` is a crucial ally for both extension developers and PostgreSQL users seeking to augment their database capabilities.
+PGXman is a crucial ally for both extension developers and PostgreSQL users seeking to augment their database capabilities.
 It effectively simplifies your workflow and reduces the intricacies of extension management.

 ## Building a PostgreSQL extension